flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   dash `-` is only allowed in the last component.

-- The domain portion must be in lowercase and must convert dash `-` to underscore `_` and also prefix any intial digits with an underscore `_`.
-If any component after the domain portion also starts with an initial digit, it needs to be prefixed with an underscore similarly.
+- The domain portion must be in lowercase and must convert dash `-` to underscore `_`.
+If any component has an initial digit, it needs to be prefixed with an underscore similarly.

 - The ID must not end in generic terms like `.desktop` or `.app`.
 It's fine to repeat the application name in such cases.